Kenan Hasagić: Coaching career

 In August 2017, Hasagić became the new goalkeeping coach of Bosnian Premier League club Mladost Doboj Kakanj.
 Two years later, on 2 November 2019, he announced that he left Mladost and that he will only be focusing on the Bosnia and Herzegovina national team.

 On 4 January 2018, after Robert Prosinečki was named the new head coach of the Bosnia and Herzegovina national team, it was announced that Hasagić became the new goalkeeping coach of the national team.
 Hasagić left the national team in November 2019 with the sacking of Prosinečki.

 It was announced on 7 January 2020 that Hasagić took over the position of goalkeeping coach of another Bosnian Premier League club, Tuzla City, working alongside former national team teammate and godfather Elvir Baljić, the club manager at the time.
 He decided to leave the club in June 2021.

 On 9 July 2021, Hasagić became the new goalkeeping coach of his former club Željezničar.
 He left the club by mutual consent in April 2024.

 In May 2024, Hasagić returned to the Bosnian national team to work as a goalkeeping coach within the staff of newly appointed head coach Sergej Barbarez.
+In March 2026, he additionally started working as a goalkeeping coach again at Željezničar.